 Ruby Beach – the first glimpse of the beach from the road above made me want to run down to the beach.
 Though this beach gets quite crowded near the entrance to the beach, a walk down the shoreline will afford you a quieter time.

-There is no shortage of waterfalls in the park.
+There is no shortage of waterfalls in Olympic National Park.
 No matter what section of the park you find yourself, there will be falls to seek out.

 The icon of the park is Sol Duc Falls.
 Walking through the forest, you hear the falls before you see them.
 And they are glorious; but, its surroundings make the falls that much more impressive and breathtaking.